GermanBrainRot/Project-Galileo/README.md

 **Interaction records are factual for any pair of observers such that the interaction resides in the intersection of their causal past.**

-If we simply dump everything we consider a definite fact into our shared causal past, these facts can simply not bother any other observer; for there are only two other types of observers:
+If we simply dump everything we consider a definite fact into the shared causal past of all the observers for whom we require agreement, these facts can simply not bother any other observer; for there are only two other types of observers:

 - Those who can never interact with the fact because, for example, they have fallen into a black hole
 - Those for whom the fact lives in the future and for whom the wave function is the absolute horizon

-Once we make this adjustment - which is *squarely justified* by our current secure knowledge of the universe (but needs to be handled with a little more precision later) - a lot of things suddenly make sense.
+Once we make this adjustment - which is *squarely justified* by our current secure knowledge of the universe (but needs to be handled with a little more care later) - a lot of things suddenly make sense.

-Let's take a walk through the freak show of Quantum Mechanics like this guy would because ... we kinda can:
+Let's take a walk through the freak show of Quantum Mechanics like Thanos would because ... we kinda can:

 ![](Snap.jpg)

-**Schrödinger's Cat** - dead and alive, but what the *gentlemen scientists* in the ivory tower forget to mention *even though their own formalism **and** basic common sense screams it in their face* is that learning about the live/dead state of the cat *implies* learning about whether the atom has decayed that would trigger the mechanism that would kill the cat.
+**Schrödinger's Cat** - dead and alive, but what people forget to mention *even though basic relativistic common sense screams it in their face* is that learning about the live/dead state of the cat *implies* learning about whether the atom has decayed that would trigger the mechanism that would kill the cat.
 That is all that entanglement encodes!
 Information about an interaction entering your causal past means that an *entire consistent causal history* enters your causal past.
 If we position the experiment in such a way that the trigger is behind the cat from our perspective, the information about the entire sequence of events enters our causal past all at once.

-**Retrocausality** - This one doesn't even need any special interpretation to be [thoroughly debunked](https://www.youtube.com/watch?v=RQv5CVELG3U), but I think the ontology we are building towards here suggests that Quantum Mechanics actually yells at us precisely that retrocausality *is not* real.
+**Retrocausality** - This one doesn't even need any special interpretation to be [thoroughly debunked](https://www.youtube.com/watch?v=RQv5CVELG3U), but I think the ontology we are building towards here suggests that Quantum Mechanics actually yells at us precisely that retrocausality is *not* real.

-Think about it: when we see an interference pattern on the screen behind a double slit, isn't this precisely the universe telling us that it *can not* retroactively *create* the information through which slit the particle has gone??
+Think about it: when we see an interference pattern on the screen behind a double slit, isn't this precisely the universe telling us that it *can not* retroactively *create* the information through which slit the particle has gone?
 Because, if we were to see two peaks rather than an interference pattern, this *would be* nature coming up with a so far non-existant history on the spot.
 Once the particle has definitely made it past the double slit without being constrained to go either through the left slit or the right slit, we have condemned the particle's position at this time to be in a superposition for all eternity and that's all there is to it.
 It can have a position later if we measure it, but whatever we measure must be consistent with the particle *not* having had a definite position when it went through the double slit.

+**Decoherence** - hitherto, it was assigned the role of Descartes' Demon who modern science has demoted from an intellectual tool to *criticize* our own bullshit to an underpaid lab assistant tasked with *justifying* the bullshit: The other branches are still there, we're just extremely isolated from them; *Therefore* (!), our inability to see other quantum branches is just our senses playing tricks on us.

+But why should we evolve a consciousness so poorly suited to perceive actual reality?
+Suppose, the dinosaurs had survived on some other such “quantum branch” and were at the brink of developing the ability to perceive those hidden dimensions.
+Being eaten by an interdimensional T-Rex is quite a terrifying thought!

+Luckily, it is not real.

+All that decoherence does is to quantify to what degree small things enter into fewer relationships than big things, therefore revealing less about themselves to the universe than big things do.
+It estimates and quantifies the *“relationship density”* of a thing: for an individual particle, *it is perfectly fine* not to go through the left or the right slit at the double slit *because* it has so many ways *not to* interact with the world.

+More philosophically: decoherence is “Hegel's Law” (“quantitative change [here: system size] leads to qualitative change [here: weird absence of facts vs classical facticity]”) of quantum mechanics.

 **Counterfactual indefiniteness** - Star Wars already knew the answer:

 ![](Records.jpg)
 If an item does not appear in our records, it does not exist.

-Or to be more precise: What is *real* is the record of the interaction, that is, the concrete values that observables took when interacting with each other (= measurement).
+Or to be more precise: What is *real* is the record of the interaction, that is, the concrete values that observables took when interacting with each other (=measurement).
 The wave function is needed as an epistemic excess over the facts to explain their further development, making it at the same time ontic.
 Now, you will say that this is contradictory bullshit, but compared to everything else, it is *good* contradictory bullshit, and I will make it precise and justify it later in this text.

-**Decoherence** - hitherto, it was assigned the role of Descartes' Demon who those *gentleman* have demoted from an intellectual tool to *criticize* our own bullshit to an underpaid lab assistant tasked with *justifying* the bullshit: Our inability to see other quantum branches is just our senses playing tricks on us.

-But why should we evolve a consciousness so poorly suited to perceive actual reality?
-Suppose, the dinosaurs had survived on some other such “quantum branch” and were at the brink of developing the ability to perceive those hidden dimensions.
-Being eaten by an interdimensional T-Rex is quite a terrifying thought!

-Luckily, it is not real.

-All that decoherence does is to quantify to what degree small things enter into fewer relationships than big things, therefore revealing less about themselves to the universe than big things do.
-It estimates and quantifies the *“relationship density”* of a thing.
-It is “Hegel's Law” (“quantitative change leads to qualitative change”) of Quantum mechanics.

 **The Block Universe** - A fairy tale told to intellectual children who mistake the comfort of finding a closed form solution here and there in extremely simple space-times which you can probe forward and backward in whatever way you like for a proof of the actual existence of the past and the future in some eternalist way.